yunkunrao/tendermint.com/README.md

 # tendermint-site

-> A website for the Tendermint project.
+> The website for Tendermint.

-## Editing
+## Editing Content

-Edit blog posts in `./blog/posts`.
+Edit markdown content content posts in `./src/content`.

+Edit json content content in `./src/store/json` or `./src/store/modules`

 Rebuild the blog with `npm run blog`

-Build the site with `npm run build`
+Build the entire site with `npm run build`

 ## Build Setup